lrivallain/ai-900-mindmap/README.md

 ## Key words

 - **AI**: Computer systems that can perform tasks that normally require human intelligence by simulating or replicating human intelligence.
-- **General AI**: Subset of AI that creates new data and content.
+- **Generative AI**: Subset of AI that creates new data and content.
 - **Large Language Models**: AI models that can generate human-like text.
-  - Trained on larg datasets
+  - Trained on large datasets
   - Understands the context
   - Can be refined from feedback
-  - **Transformer model** is espcially good at understanding and generating language.
+  - **Transformer model** is especially good at understanding and generating language.
   - **Tokenization**: The process of breaking text into smaller units called tokens (like a puzzle).
   - **Embedding**: The process of converting words into numeric codes.
     - Helps to understand the context of the words and the relationships or similarities between them.